wine99/syssec-exercises/09_software_security_iii/readme.md

    categorizes security-related problems and their relationships in software and hardware.

-   Try to find some of the vulnerability classes you though of in CWE.
+   Try to find some of the vulnerability classes you thought of in CWE.

    You can for example use the following views to navigate CWE: